MayaDispeler/firewall-threat-detection/Approach.md

 ---

 ## 3. What we found in the data
-See **`01_data_eda.ipynb`** for the full walkthrough, but in short:
+Full details are in the file (01_data_eda.ipynb), but the simple summary is:

-* A handful of IPs hog most of the bandwidth (right‑skewed traffic).
+* Only some few IPs are using all the bandwidth.
+The traffic is not balanced.
-* Over 80 % of denied or dropped packets come from fewer than 5 % of source IPs – prime block‑list material.
+* More than 80% of the blocked data is coming from less than 5% of the IPs.
+We can just block them straight away.
-* Traffic follows the 8 AM–6 PM workday; spikes outside those hours are suspicious.
+* Traffic is mostly high during office time, from 8 AM to 6 PM.
+If usage is high after that, something is suspicious.
-* “Unknown” or “Suspicious” URL categories are denied/dropped more than six times the global rate.
+* Websites marked as “Unknown” or “Suspicious” are getting blocked 6 times more than any normal website.

 ---